 This is one that even mom and dad will probably enjoy.
 There are a lot of really awesome table games that you can find.
 There are gaming tables that work for any budget.

 Still a huge hit amongst the kids!
 Just be careful about the hoverboards – some of those batteries worry me.
-So do your homework and make certain is from a manufacturer you can trust.
+So do your homework and check reviews for the top-rated hoverboards.

 We have fun Nerf Guns these as a family!
 Get one for each person and get outside and have a Nerf war.
 Definitely a kid favorite.

-A Ripstick is another fun outdoor toys that kids love!
+A Ripstick is another fun outdoor toy that kids love!
 Once again, make sure you add in the helmet and knee pads.

 Cash – But in a Fun Way

 This money maze is a fun way to give the gift of cash.
-The kids have to solve the puzzle before they get the money hidden inside.
+The kids must solve the puzzle before getting the money hidden inside.